johngodlee/geotaster_git_workshop/index.md

 git checkout master
 ```

-And make some changes to that version of `example.sh`, like this.
-Notice how this version hasn't changed, even though the `shell_test` version had a load of changes made to it:
+Then make some changes to that version of `example.sh`, so it looks like the version below.
+Notice how this version hasn't changed, even though the version on the `shell_test` branch had a load of changes made to it:

 ```
 #!/bin/bash